hopsoffice/galbi/README.md

 ## How to deploy key?

-It uploads json to reposotory's issue.
+It uploads JSON to reposotory's issue.

 ```console
 $ galbi deploy something.json